 Post-completion formalities for underleases

-Once an underlease has been granted, there may be stamp duty land tax (SDLT) and Land Registry requirements to comply with.
+Once an underlease has been granted, there may be stamp duty land tax (SDLT) if the property is in England or land transaction tax (LTT) if the property is in Wales, and Land Registry requirements to comply with.

 Stamp duty land tax (SDLT)

 SDLT is a tax on land transactions in England, including the grant of an underlease.
 It is a self-assessment tax.
 The undertenant must submit a Land Transaction Return and payment (if any tax is due) to HM Revenue & Customs (HMRC) within 30 days of the “effective date” of the transaction.
 The time limit is being reduced from 30 days to 14 days for those transactions with an ‘effective date’ on or after 01 March 2019.

 Usually, but not always, the effective date is the date of completion of the underlease.

 The HMRC website has guidance on SDLT liability for leasehold transactions and a useful SDLT calculator.
 See https://www.gov.uk/guidance/stamp-duty-land-tax-leasehold-purchases .

 LTT is a tax on land transactions in Wales, including the grant of an underlease.
 It is a self-assessment tax.
 The tenant must submit a Land Transaction Tax Return and payment (if any tax is due) to the Welsh Revenue Authority (WRA) within 30 days of the “effective date” of the transaction.
 Usually, but not always the effective date is the date of completion of the lease.